• Where do students stay during the program?

 • ID Cards

 Students will be given Pitzer ID cards that are necessary to gain access to the various buildings on campus.
 As a safety measure, dormitories, and other buildings can only be accessed by swiping an ID card through the reader.
 ID cards will be issued at registration, and must be returned at checkout.
 There will be a charge for missing ID cards.
 Each student should keep his\her ID card with them at all times.
 Additionally, students should bring a student ID and state-issued ID.
-These are necessary for entrance on various field trips, such as JPL.
-Without these cards, students may not be able to participate in all of our field trips.
+These may be necessary for entrance on various field trips/medical emergencies.

 • Free Time

 Free time is designed to balance out the weight of the academic schedule.
 It is an opportunity for students to do laundry, take a nap, and otherwise take care of personal needs.
-The pool will be open during most free time sessions, as will the gym and sports courts.
 We highly suggest that students exercise time management skills during free time to make sure that each student gets the amount of rest s/he needs in order to function at their highest capacity.